RICCIARDI-Adrien/Boiler_Controller/README.md

 * External thermistor : resistance variation from 340 (+40°C) to 480ohm (-10°C).

 Microcontroller uses a 2V precision voltage reference for the ADC module to gain more precision with small variation signals.
 All voltage dividers must be calculated as the highest variable resistance value results in a 2V maximum voltage on the ADC pin.

+### Fuse value calculation
+AC/DC converter inrush current is 40A for less than 500us, so a temporized fuse is needed to allow the board to boot.
+AC/DC converter maximum input current is 150mA @ 240V, but due to enormous inrush current a big fuse must be used.
+A 250V/2A fuse has been chosen because this is the fuse used on the VTX-214 demo board (http://www.farnell.com/datasheets/1878969.pdf).

 ## Software
 Use avr-gcc to build the microcontroller firmware.